Legacy Database Migration

 Believe it or not, a surprising number of companies today still use databases that were created as far as the eighties.

-These legacy databases often remain in use because they hold a companies valuable historical data, support critical business functions and are essentially the 'norm' for that business.
-Some companies have made small adjustments, added new features or integrated them with modern tools, but the core technology behind these databases is outdated.
-Whilst they may still function (for now), these older systems come with increasing risks - security vulnerabilities, performance issues and compatibility challenges with newer software to name but a few.
+Whilst they may still function (for now a least!), these older systems come with increasing risks - security vulnerabilities, performance issues and compatibility challenges with newer software to name but a few.
 It is common for organisations to take a 'if it's not broken, why fix it' approach but this can very quickly land them in hot water and cause severe consequences should these databases at some point inevitably 'break'.

 When we talk about a legacy database here at Cool Code Company, we are referring to offline file based systems that are still in use despite being created with old technology such as Excel, CSV, Access and FoxPro.